rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Let's define a bug as an unintended program defect, that removes all the temporary hacks and "bugs that are features" from consideration.
 But it is the programmer's job to figure these things out.
 A bug implies some issue in the mental process.

-Types can be very helpful in bug prevention.
-Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: lots of compilation errors, many uncovering an issue in the program.
-I started analyzing and recording all defects I encounter at work, even if it is an issue I introduced and fixed within the same commit.
-My goal is to understand better what have caused and could have prevented each issue.
-Almost all issue I encounter could have been prevented with better types.
-However this judgment has some _hind-sight cognitive bias_ and likely is specific to my projects and PL tool capabilities.

 I consider cognitive overload to be the main cause of bugs.
 Thus, and if you agree, we should look for ways to reduce that load.
-That load could be intrinsic (complex requirements) or extraneous (a complexity under programmer's control).
+That load could be mostly intrinsic (complex requirements) or mostly extraneous (a complexity under programmer's control).
-My records suggest that more bugs fall into the second category.
+Since both loads can be present, it can be hard to distinguish which tipped the scale causing overload (e.g. in backward compatibility breakage).
+However, some extraneous complexity is always there.
+I started analyzing and recording all defects I encounter at my work, even if it is an issue I introduced and fixed within the same commit.
+My goal is to understand better what have caused and what could have prevented each issue.
+My records suggest that _bugs uncover extraneous complexity_.
-Cognitive psychology advice is to reduce cognitive load by redirecting extraneous load towards germane load.
-That would suggest using more types and abstractions, moving towards higher level concepts.
+Cognitive psychology advice is to reduce the overall cognitive load by redirecting extraneous load towards germane load.
+That would suggest using more types, abstractions, and higher level programming concepts.
 This, obviously, assumes that these high level concepts themselves are not erroneous (to be discussed in next section).

+Types can be very helpful in bug prevention.
+Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: lots of compilation errors, many uncovering an issue in the program.
+Types also can help in verifying idiosyncratic code (these generate high cognitive loads).
+In my bug records, about a third can be classified under: easily preventable using more explicit types, the rest (minus a few exceptions) can be classified as: preventable using stricter types with moderate to high effort.
+However such judgment has some _hind-sight bias_ and the numbers I am seeing are likely specific to my projects, PL capabilities, and my understanding of types.
+Example of easily preventable bugs in Haskell are: bugs caused by using catch-all wild cards in pattern matches, use of `type` instead of `newtype`, too much "untyped" code (e.g. to much code around aeson).
+Equivalents exist is some mainstream languages in a limited capacity[^mainstreamtypes].

+[^mainstreamtypes]:  Type safe `switch` is sometimes available (e.g TypeScript), usefulness of unique types is somewhat reduced due to superclass widening (see next section).

 How about the typos, trivial overlooks that are sometimes so hard to spot?
 That mysterious brain of ours is good at creating these.
 A great reading on this, in the context of (non-programming) typos, is